 2. Identify the top 5 landing page links.

 3. For each of these 5 pages: a.
 Navigate to the page. b.
-Perform the analysis and extract the data according to your JSON schema and instructions.
+Close any pop-ups found. c.
+Perform the analysis and extract the data according to your JSON schema.

 • You will be redirected to the current run’s page where results will populate.